bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-06-03-newsletter.md

     [Electrum Personal Server][eps], which gives particular weight to the conclusion of his email: "I intend to create this CoinSwap software.
 It will be almost completely decentralized and available for all to use for free."
+Anyone who wants to support development but is unable to contribute directly can [donate][belcher donation] to the project.

 - **New node-to-wallet middleware:** Nadav Ivgi [announced][ivgi bwt] the alpha release of Bitcoin Wallet Tracker (BWT), a program that